Midcounties Co-operative

-The Midcounties Co-operative has its headquarters in Warwick, Warwickshire, with trading outlets in Berkshire, Buckinghamshire, Oxfordshire, Gloucestershire, Wiltshire, Shropshire, the West Midlands, Worcestershire and the surrounding counties, but also has a national trading presence through its Travel, Childcare, Phone Co-op and Flexible Benefits businesses.
+The Midcounties Co-operative has its headquarters in Warwick, Warwickshire, with trading outlets in Berkshire, Buckinghamshire, Oxfordshire, Gloucestershire, Wiltshire, Shropshire, the West Midlands, Worcestershire and the surrounding counties, but also has a national trading presence through its Travel, Early Years, Phone Co-op and Flexible Benefits businesses.

-As of 2019, Midcounties generated £1.5bn of sales and had over 500 trading sites.
-Trade with members as a proportion of total sales was 42%.
+As of 25 January 2025, Midcounties generated £1.5bn of gross sales and had 410 trading sites.
+Trade with members as a proportion of total sales was 44%.

 The Midcounties Co-operative invests in the communities in which it trades through responsible trading, local sourcing, community projects and charitable work.
-In 2018/2019 Midcounties paid out £1.6million in community and charity giving, paying out £1.3 million to its members as a share of the profits.
+In 2024/25 Midcounties paid out £287,000 to good causes.

-In the last full year of trading, 2018/19, Midcounties recorded sales of £1.55bn (£1.48bn 2017/18) and an operating profit before exceptional items of £8.2m (£10.9m 2017/18).
-The Society had £39.2m in bank debt (£54.1m 2017/18) and a £41.3m (£48.5m 2017/18) pension deficit as at 26 January 2019.
-Society membership was over 700,000 in 2019, up 11% over the year and a 22% increase over a three-year period.
+In 2024/25, Midcounties recorded gross sales of £1.51bn (£1.48bn 2023/24) and an operating profit before exceptional items of £11.0m (£9.5m 2023/24).
+The Society’s net debt was £63.0m (£65.8m 2023/24) and net assets totalled £104.8m (£106.4m 2023/24) as at 25 January 2025.

 The Society is run by a non-executive Board of 16 Directors, which is chaired by the Society's President.
 The members of the Board are elected directly by the members.
-The current President is Helen Wiseman.
+The current President is Irene Kirkman.

+On 1 October 2025, the Midcounties Co-operative and the Central England Co-operative announced that they were exploring the possibility of merging into a single society.

 History

 The Midcounties Co-operative was formed in 2005, by the merger of the Oxford, Swindon and Gloucester Co-operative Society and the West Midlands Co-operative Society.
 As a result, the Society's geographical trading area spans ten counties: Berkshire, Gloucestershire, Northamptonshire, Oxfordshire, Shropshire, Staffordshire, Warwickshire, West Midlands, Wiltshire, and Worcestershire.
-Following the inception and growth of the Travel, Childcare, Flexible Benefits and Energy businesses, it is now a nationally trading Society.
+Following the inception and growth of the Travel, Childcare (more recently known as Early Years), Flexible Benefits and Energy businesses, it is now a nationally trading Society.

 Some of the earliest predecessor societies that combined with others to eventually form The Midcounties Co-operative are: